 You should not rely upon forward-looking statements as predictions of future events.
 We cannot assure you that the events and circumstances reflected in the forward-looking statements will be achieved or occur.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance or achievements.
 Past performance may not be an indicator of future results.
-The following discussion is qualified in its entirety by, and should be read in conjunction with, the more detailed information set forth in the financial statements and the notes thereto appearing elsewhere in this Quarterly Report on Form 10-Q and the audited financial statements and notes thereto included in our 2021 Annual Report, as filed with the SEC.
+The following discussion is qualified in its entirety by, and should be read in conjunction with, the more detailed information set forth in the financial statements and the notes thereto appearing elsewhere in this Amended Quarterly Report on Form 10-Q/A and the audited financial statements and notes thereto included in our 2021 Amended Annual Report on Form 10-K/A, as filed with the SEC on May 23, 2022.
 Operating results are not necessarily indicative of results that may occur in future periods.